NCAAF National Championship Odds

-Thanks to the NCAAF Championship futures market, you can bet on the college football national champion every day of the year, in season or not.
-We’ll show you where and how you can do it online in the US below.
+Thanks to NCAAF Championship futures odds, you can bet on the college football national champion every day of the year, in season or not.
+Here’s how and where you bet on the next National Champion online in the US below.

-Odds are real-time as listed at legal US online sportsbooks.
-Hover over the odds you like and click to claim your welcome bonus and register a new account.
-Use the toggle menus to change your state or see alternate NCAA football odds boards.
+Our odds feed below displays the latest NCAAF National Title odds as posted at legal US online sportsbooks.
+Click on any odds to claim your welcome bonus and register a new account.
+Use the menu to change your state or see alternate NCAA football odds boards.

 These days the NCAA football national champ is settled on the field, but that hasn’t always been the case.
 Up until the creation of the Bowl Championship Series in 2014, it was up to pollsters to decide (often controversially) which team was the national champ each season.